Pakistan: Deadly anti-French protests escalate | DW | 13.04.2021

-Roads were cut off in several Pakistani cities overnight as an Islamist group demanded the release of their leader.
-Authorities said roadblocks disrupted oxygen deliveries to Lahore hospitals.
+Roads were cut off in several Pakistani cities overnight as members of the Islamist TLP party demanded the release of their leader.
+Authorities say roadblocks disrupted oxygen deliveries to Lahore hospitals.

-Far-right Islamist protesters clashed with police in Pakistan on Tuesday after their leader was arrested for demanding the expulsion of the French ambassador, officials said.
+Members of the far-right Tehreek-e-Labiak Pakistan (TLP) clashed with police in Pakistan on Tuesday after the party's leader was arrested for demanding the expulsion of the French ambassador, officials said.

-At least one police officer and one protester died during the second day of clashes in Lahore, the country's second-largest city, police officials told Reuters.
+At least one police officer and one protester died during the second day of clashes in Lahore, the country's second-largest city, authorities told Reuters.

-Activists from the Islamist Tehreek-e-Labiak Pakistan (TLP) party blocked crucial transport routes overnight, demanding the release of their leader Saad Rizvi.
+Activists blocked crucial transport routes overnight, demanding the release of TLP leader Saad Rizvi.

 Rizvi was arrested on Monday for giving the government an ultimatum to send the French ambassador away or face protests.
 The row is linked with the publication of cartoons of the Prophet Muhammed.